hudson-and-thames/mlfinlab/docs/source/getting_started/research_notebooks.rst

 Research Notebooks
 ==================

-By choosing the Tutorial Notebooks tier and higher on our `Patreon page <https://www.patreon.com/HudsonThames>`_ you gain access to more than 45 research notebooks.
+Our notebooks are part of the documentation which can be purchased on a monthly subscription via the client portal <https://portal.hudsonthames.org/>`_.
 These notebooks provide additional theoretical elements, examples of the use of the algorithms implemented in the MlFinLab package.
 Research notebooks are a perfect tool to try algorithms hands-on and gain additional understanding of how they can be used on real data examples.